Daily High to Daily Low: Is It Safe to Buy Melco Resorts & Entertainment Limited (MLCO)?

 MLCO’s Market Performance

-MLCO stocks went up by 5.46% for the week, with a monthly jump of 15.46% and a quarterly performance of 4.28%, while its annual performance rate touched -54.88%.
-The volatility ratio for the week stands at 6.07% while the volatility levels for the past 30 days are set at 5.43% for Melco Resorts & Entertainment Limited.
-The simple moving average for the period of the last 20 days is 4.71% for MLCO stocks with a simple moving average of -30.23% for the last 200 days.
+MLCO stocks went up by 1.52% for the week, with a monthly drop of -7.27% and a quarterly performance of -1.47%, while its annual performance rate touched -50.87%.
+The volatility ratio for the week stands at 8.07% while the volatility levels for the past 30 days are set at 5.78% for Melco Resorts & Entertainment Limited.
+The simple moving average for the period of the last 20 days is -6.51% for MLCO stocks with a simple moving average of -36.48% for the last 200 days.

 Analysts’ Opinion of MLCO